Showing posts with label Math. Show all posts

 Metric

 Most of the world uses metric.
 There is a reason for that.
 As an example, 1000 cubic centimeters equals one liter, 1000 grams equals one kilogram, etc.; all nice, neat, and tidy.
 The United States and others are trying to get with the program; metric is already included with English measurement on most U.S. consumer items.
-It's only a matter of time.

 How Much Does the Water Weigh in a Full Water Heater?